ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 lead and implement an internal technology radar.
 Rather than weigh something new for its universal appeal as oughtworks does, my approach evaluates blips for their fit and effectiveness for our organization using the same four levels.
 To be concrete:

 1. Somebody proposes using a new tool, technique, platform, or language (blip). at proposal at first is categorized as assess.
-Theproposer has to make the case in a technical document that the new blip would provide a material benefit to the project that was already selected by the business (or as an experiment in an innovation sprint see Cooldown/ Innovation Sprints, page 163). en, if approved, it moves to a trial.
+Theproposer has to make the case in a technical document that the new blip would provide a material benefit to the project that was already selected by the business (or as an experiment in an innovation sprint see Cooldown/ Innovation Sprints, page 163).
+Then, if approved, it moves to a trial.
 2. The new blip is used by the developer in a project, either selected by the business or in their innovation sprint window.
 At the end of the project, the author produces a follow-up written document describing their experience with the blip, including pros and cons and how well the blip plays with the rest of the tooling ecosystem at the company.
 3. Based on the results of the trial, the team as a whole will move to either adopt the blip, unlocking that blip to be used by the rest of the team